Pompeii: Rebirth of Italy's dead city that nearly died again

 “It was all spent and spent well,” Zuchtriegel said in an interview on a terrace with Pompeii's open-air Great Theater as a backdrop.

-But with future conservation problems inevitable for building remains first excavated 250 years ago, new technology is crucial "in this kind of battle against time," the 41-year-old told The Associated Press.
+But with future conservation problems inevitable for building remains first excavated 250 years ago, new technology is crucial in this "battle against time," the 41-year-old told The Associated Press.

-Climate extremes, including increasingly intensive rainfall and spells of baking heat, could threaten Pompeii.
+Climate extremes, including increasingly intense rainfall and spells of baking heat, could threaten Pompeii.

 “Some conditions are changing and we can already measure this,” said Zuchtriegel.